CaryRandazzo/portfolio/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include physical system simulation and performance optimization including using AI, Simulation and Development of tools for simplifying quantum computing, Simulation of Heat Transfer and Electromagnetics including Signal Processing, Simulation of Atmospheric Dynamics, and human performance optimization utilizing software, AI, and Virtual Reality technology.

 #interests:
 #- Artificial Intelligence
-#- Computational Linguistics
-#- Information Retrieval
+#- Simulation of atmospheric dynamics
+#- Simulation of heat transfer dynamics
+#- Simulation of physical deformation
+#- Simulation and Development of tools for simplifying quantum computing

 #education:
 #  courses:
-#  - course: PhD in Artificial Intelligence
+#  - course: PhD in Computational Analysis & Modeling
-#    institution: Stanford University
+#    institution: Louisiana Tech University
-#    year: 2012
+#    year: 2026
-#  - course: MEng in Artificial Intelligence
+#  - course: Masters of Applied Physics
-#    institution: Massachusetts Institute of Technology
+#    institution: Louisiana Tech University
-#    year: 2009
+#    year: 2022
-#  - course: BSc in Artificial Intelligence
+#  - course: BSc in Physics
-#    institution: Massachusetts Institute of Technology
+#    institution: University of New Orleans
-#    year: 2008
+#    year: 2014

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons